DynamoDS/TuneUp/README.md

 Recommended build environment
 - VisualStudio 2019
 - .Net Framework 4.7 Developer Pack
-- Dynamo repository cloned and built on the same level of TuneUp repository which means you should find your Dynamo repo folder and TuneUp under the same parent folder
+- Dynamo repository cloned and built on the same level of TuneUp repository which means your Dynamo repo and TuneUp repo should exist under the same parent folder.

 ## Known issues
-- TuneUp does not work with dyfs yet
+- TuneUp does not work with .dyfs (custom nodes) yet.
-- TuneUp is required to work with Dynamo 2.5.0 or up because of dependency on certian API which only exists on newer version of Dynamo.
+- TuneUp requires Dynamo 2.5 or higher for access to new extension APIs.

 ## Testing

 ### Setup
-Please check out known issues before go on testing.
+Please check out known issues before trying to setup testing.

-- Download DynamoCoreRuntime 2.5.0 from https://dynamobuilds.com/.
-Alternatively, you can build Dynamo from Dynamo repository and use the bin folder equivalently
+- Download DynamoCoreRuntime 2.5.0 (or higher) from https://dynamobuilds.com/.
+Alternatively, you can build Dynamo from Dynamo repository and use the bin folder equivalently.
 - Copy all contents of the DynamoCoreRuntime to `TuneUp\TuneUpTests\bin\Debug\`.
 If you are building Dynamo locally, copy all contents of Dynamo from `Dynamo/bin/AnyCPU/Debug` to `TuneUp\TuneUpTests\bin\Debug\`
 - Copy `TuneUp_ViewExtensionDefinition.xml` from `TuneUp\TuneUp\manifests\` to `TuneUp\TuneUpTests\bin\Debug\viewExtensions\`
 - Open the copied `TuneUp_ViewExtensionDefinition.xml` and change the assemply path to `..\TuneUp.dll`
-- Remove `TuneUp` from your Dynamo packages folder if you have it installed from package manager (otherwise `TuneUp.dll` will get loaded twice)
+- Remove `TuneUp` from your Dynamo packages folder if you have it installed from package manager (otherwise `TuneUp.dll` will get loaded twice).
+This won't work well.
-- Launch DynamoSandbox.exe make click `View-> Open Tune Up` and enjoy it while having graph runs
+- Launch DynamoSandbox.exe, then click `View-> Open Tune Up` and use while a graph runs.

 ### Running TuneUp Unit Tests
-- Install NUnit 2 Test Adapter from VisualStudio->Extensions->Manage Extensions->Online
+- Install NUnit 2 Test Adapter from VisualStudio->Extensions->Manage Extensions->Online.
 - Open Test Explorer from VIsualStudio->Test->Test Explorer.
-Now you should see a list of TuneUpTests
+Now you should see a list of TuneUpTests.
-- Click the target test to run or run them all
+- Click the target test to run or run them all.